triton-inference-server/server/docs/model_configuration.md

 ```
   dynamic_batching {
-    preferred_batch_size: [ 4, 8 ]
     max_queue_delay_microseconds: 100
   }
 ```

-The *max_queue_delay_microseconds* property setting changes the dynamic batcher behavior when a batch of a preferred size cannot be created.
-When a batch of a preferred size cannot be created from the available requests, the dynamic batcher will delay sending the batch as long as no request is delayed longer than the configured *max_queue_delay_microseconds* value.
-If a new request arrives during this delay and allows the dynamic batcher to form a batch of a preferred batch size, then that batch is sent immediately for inferencing.
-If the delay expires the dynamic batcher sends the batch as is, even though it is not a preferred size.
+The *max_queue_delay_microseconds* property setting changes the dynamic batcher behavior when a maximum size (or preferred size) batch cannot be created.
+When a batch of a maximum or preferred size cannot be created from the available requests, the dynamic batcher will delay sending the batch as long as no request is delayed longer than the configured *max_queue_delay_microseconds* value.
+If a new request arrives during this delay and allows the dynamic batcher to form a batch of a maximum or preferred batch size, then that batch is sent immediately for inferencing.
+If the delay expires the dynamic batcher sends the batch as is, even though it is not a maximum or preferred size.

 #### Preserve Ordering